Where can I find the latest Assembly Guide?

 The power light on the Raspberry Pi should indicate that your kit is working.
 You will see it blink red and green when you turn it on by flicking the switch on the LiPo rider.
 Refer to the “Switching on my kit” section in the Assembly Guide for more help turning on your kit.

 If you don’t see any activity lights on the Raspberry Pi when you turn the kit on we suggest checking that the battery is charged.
-Follow the steps in the “Charging your kit” section of the manual to make sure the battery has been charged.
+Follow the steps in the “Charging your kit” section of the assembly guide to make sure the battery has been charged.

 If there is still an issue, check that your Raspberry Pi works by plugging it into the mains by using a standard microUSB phone charger.
 If you find that the red activity LED is on and remains solid, but the green activity light is not not on, then you may have an issue with your SD card and the Raspberry Pi cannot boot up correctly.
 We recommend formatting the SD card and writing the operating system to the SD card again to rectify this problem.
 Please get in touch with us for more assistance and instructions to do this.